 So what does this mean going forward?

 It means that the most successful organisations, in our view, will be the ones that not only heed the advice of Guido Stein but are supported by informed employees who appreciate the importance of their part in the employer-employee relationship; that being recognised and promoted is not determined solely upon time served but is a recognition of hard work, providing value added, team work and may mean temporarily sacrificing the work-home life balance by working beyond office hours to get the job done.
-It is vital for the survival and success of any organisation in these uncertain times to provide opportunities for learning and development (L&D) for their leaders and staff.
-That the millennial generation are and will continue to drive the requirement for L&D forward should be celebrated.
-They are part and parcel of the digital age, tech savvy and fully conversant with the power and reach of social media.
-As an organisation investing in your staff you should be thinking ahead as to the areas in which your millennials can best be supported.
-From our experience the core L&D interventions for millennials are typically:
+It is vital for the survival and success of any organisation in these uncertain times to provide opportunities for learning and development for their leaders and staff.
+The millennial generation are part and parcel of the digital age, tech savvy and fully conversant with the power and reach of social media.
+As an organisation investing in your staff, you should be thinking ahead as to the areas in which your millennials can best be supported.
+From our experience, the core interventions for millennials are typically:

 - Communicating upwards, downwards and sideways